 If you regularly hop across the Atlantic, then the British Airways Executive Club may be worth considering.
 While the program is often maligned for its fuel surcharges and the sometimes lackluster business class product offered by the airline, it still provides some good perks and benefits and is one of our favorite international frequent flyer programs.

 - BA allows you to set up a household account.
 This means you can pool the Avios earned from the flights of different family members into one account, which gets you closer to a redemption

 - BA has a wide range of transfer partners; you can transfer points from American Express Membership Rewards, Chase Ultimate Rewards, and Marriott Rewards to BA.
-This means points earned from your Chase Sapphire Reserve, Chase Sapphire Preferred or even your The Marriott Bonvoy Boundless™ Credit Card can all be used to get you closer to your next flight award
+This means points earned from your Chase Sapphire Reserve®, Chase Sapphire Preferred® Card or even your Marriott Bonvoy Boundless™ Credit Card can be used to get you closer to your next flight award

 - You usually cannot transfer miles from one airline program to another; you can with BA and Iberia.
-You can transfer Avios between Your Iberia and BA accounts at no fee, and with no loss of value
+You can transfer Avios between your Iberia and BA accounts with no fee, and no loss of value

 Disadvantages of the British Airways Executive Club

 - To achieve status, you will need to take four BA flights each year; this can be restrictive if you are not based in the UK, or want to fly with a different airline across the Atlantic

 - Awards can be a little expensive, due to BA charging high fuel surcharges and carrier-imposed fees

 SkyTeam: Air France-KLM Flying Blue

 Along With Delta, Air France and KLM members of the SkyTeam Alliance and have a combined international frequent flyer program called Flying Blue.
 The program offers a host of perks and benefits, and if you regularly travel to Europe and further afield, it can produce some great value.